-- Maybe there are some stereotypes in in in ads, - People like trying like trying like new things or - ...who are brave enough and brave enough to to to ...
+- Maybe there are some stereotypes in in in ads, - People like trying like trying like new things, or - -...who are brave enough and brave enough to to to ...

-Analogically, the tripled repetitions reduced the subjects' communicativity three times.
+Analogously, the tripled repetitions reduced the subjects' communicativness three times.

-Reformulations, which scored 42 occurrences in total (see Appendix 5), were sub-divided into 5 types, each corresponding to a different type of action the subjects undertook when rephrasing their speech.
+Reformulations, which scored 42 occurrences in total, were sub-divided into 5 types, each corresponding to a different type of action the subjects undertook when rephrasing their speech.
 The rephrased language sequences reflected the respondents' actions aimed at restructuring their responses, which resulted in the structure change, information shift, self-repair, synonym substitution, and language "disrepair".
 To begin with the structure change, it was observed on 20 different occasions, some of which included, for example: